 You’ll be administered general anesthesia for the procedure and you may feel drowsy right after the surgery.
 You may also feel sore, which is to be expected.
 This is why you need to spend a few hours in the recovery room before getting the green light to go home.

 Before you leave, your breasts will be wrapped securely with a surgical bra.
 This ensures that your breasts are supported during recovery.
 Your surgeon will also brief you on the measures you need to take to care of your incision sites.

-Days after the surgery
+Days after breast augmentation surgery

 Much like any other surgery, you should take it easy and avoid strenuous activities post-op.
 Even lifting your arms above your head at this time may cause increased soreness or discomfort.
 It’s during this period that your implants start to settle in place.